apopple/hbb/README.md

 # Booting

 The resulting vmlinux.bin should be copied to the HBI partition so the simplified HBB can load it.

+## Witherspoon

-However due to issues with the vpnor implementation this must be copied into the HBI partition of the system flash image.
+Ddue to issues with the vpnor implementation vmlinux.bin must be copied into the HBI partition of the system flash image.
 The simplest way of doing this is to download an existing PNOR image and use pflash (part of https://github.com/open-power/skiboot) to update it like so:

 ```